Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation.md

 ./tailwindcss-linux -i voting/static/voting/css/input.css -o voting/static/voting/css/output.css --watch
  ```

+## Edition 2022

+This project was first used during the 2022 expo.
+Around 60 people used the app.
+I suspect that most visitors are mostly interested in looking around a bit and not be bothered by an app while they walk around.
+Even though I tried to make the app as easy to use as possible.

+Maybe just voting for a top three at the end of the expo or another way of voting might be used more.
+Other ways of making the expo more interactive might be explored too but a bit of market research beforehand might not be a bad idea.

 ## Future plans and optimizations

 Some code is a bit messy because of time and knowledge constraints.
 Some things that could be improved: